solana-foundation/developer-content/content/courses/onchain-development/anchor-cpi.md

 with the `init_if_needed` constraint ensures that if the account has not already been initialized, it will be initialized as an associated token account for the specified mint and authority.
-Also, the payer for the costs related with the account initialiaziation will be set under the constraint `payer`.
+Also, the payer for the costs related with the account initialization will be set under the constraint `payer`.

 If you're unfamiliar with the `INIT_SPACE` constant used for the `movie_review` account space allocation, please refer to the `solution-pdas` branch that is